hanabi/hanabi.github.io/docs/level-23.md

 <TrashPush />

 - For example, if an *Unnecessary Trash Push Discharge* was performed by cluing a card in Cathy's hand, Bob should blind-play his *Third Finesse Position* (from the clue).
-Note that, even though the focus of the card touched by the clue was known trash, Bob had to blind-play to tell Cathy that the card she was about to push is trash, so the 'unknown trash' rules apply.
+Note that, even though the focus of the card touched by the clue was known trash, Bob had to blind-play to tell Cathy that the card she was about to push is trash, so the "unknown trash" rules apply.
 Therefore Cathy also performs a *Trash Push*, playing the card next to the card that she learned is trash.
 - The conversion to the known-trash interpretation also holds if the team has to prevent the clue receiver from *Trash Pushing* a card that's not playable:
   - All of the 2's are played on the stacks.
   - Bob has a red 3 on his *Second Finesse Position* and no other red cards in his hand.
 Thus, Alice can give a red clue to Bob in order to "get" the red 3.